| MEDX Equipment(available at the Kraus Back and Neck Institute)

 spines in a locked, fixed position, and the gluteal and hamstring muscles

 are really doing most all of the work.
+To better understand this, let's look at

 an exercise to strengthen the arm.
 If we perform heavy bicep curls, the